ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 This can be resolved by removing the invalid comma after the expression.

-Example - Jinja Order of Operations
+Example - Jinja order of operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This expression uses the ``~`` concatenation operator, which is evaluated after the ``contains`` test.